-The hours of operation ONLY will be from 10:00AM to 12:00AM from Monday to Sunday each week from May 1, 2019 until April 4, 2024.
+The hours of operation and music will remain as approved in the original Special Event Permit Application.
+The hours of operation will ONLY be from 10:00AM to 12:00AM from Monday to Sunday each week from September 1, 2019 to August 5, 2024.
 While indoor and outdoor activity may be permitted to continue during the hours of operation in conformance with the ULDR, ALL outdoor music will end at 9:00PM on Sunday to Thursday and 10:00PM on Friday to Saturday to maintain and respect neighbors' quality of life and as required by and in conformance with the time restrictions outlined by the City Manager's Memorandum, No: 15-055.
 Attached as Exhibit "B" is Memorandum No: 15-055: Special Event Time Restrictions.